Spread betting with flexibility and low lifetime cost

 Here are the benefits of spread betting with ayondo at a glance:

 - Variable margin, available only with ayondo, lets you control the leverage you use.
-Choose your margin from low levels to 100% and only pay for what you use
+Choose your margin from low levels to 100%

 - Extremely low lifecycle cost.
 The costs associated with spread betting, i.e. spread, roll over* and funding, are to the best of our knowledge the lowest in the market